Guruzeta/sun/about/index.md

   <!-- <a href="http://taylantatli.github.io/Moon"><b>Moon</b></a>  -->
 ## <center>  Guru Kalyan Jayasingh </center>
 Hi there!
 I am an undergraduate student in Engineering Physics at the Indian Institute of Technology, Bombay.
 I am primarily interested in theoretical physics.
 That said, I also like abstract mathematics and have some fondness for biology as well.
-Previously I've mostly explored general relativity and some differential geometry.
-Currently, i am most fascinated by QFT (if you haven;t heard of it, do give my post a read) and hopefully I won't have further phase transitions ;)
+Previously I've mostly explored general relativity and differential geometry.
+Currently, i am most fascinated by Quantum Field Theories (if you haven't heard of it, do give my post a read) and hopefully I won't have further phase transitions in future ;)

 I've been fortunate to spend some time in Tata Institute of Fundamental Sciences(Mumbai) and at the National Institute of Science Education and Research (Bhubaneswar).
-For a glimpse
+Apart from the work, I grew a sense what working as a professional requires and I plan to become one someday( not too far though).

 I also manage a hobby club, the <a href="http://mnp-club.github.io"><b>Maths and Physics Club</b></a>, aimed to spread the enthusiasm for basic sciences among the public.